mem48/geocompr/main.md

 #> values      : 1, 7777  (min, max)
 ```

-It is also possible to replace cell values by specifing cell numbers, or row and column numbers:
+It is also possible to replace cell values by specifying cell numbers, or row and column numbers:

 ```r